 Palmetto CAP offers free weatherization that makes houses more energy-efficient, saving on utility costs and increasing the value of the home while improving the safety of occupants.
 Weatherized homes are more comfortable and can reduce energy costs by as much as 50%.
 You can take action by advocating, volunteering, and donating.

 Action Item: Contact your Charleston councilmember to support weatherization

 Advocate for $67,650 to be allotted to pilot weatherization and home repair for Charleston homes.
 Low-income households, especially those in Charleston, suffer from huge energy bills, bad temperature control, and vulnerability to extreme weather.
-With these funds, a 10 home pilot project would be covered, and it could look to the new County critical home repair and weatherization program for example.
+With these funds, a 10 home pilot project would be covered.
 While it hasn’t been officially requested, the need to push for this is high enough anyway.